Getting started in 6 steps

 You can choose your desired payment gateway(s) in Restrict > Settings in the Payments tab.
 Use the checkboxes to enable your chosen gateway(s).
 Then you also need to scroll down and enter your API information for the gateway(s) you've selected.
 Each gateway comes with both "test" and "live" credentials.
 It's important that you enter both in order to fully test your payments.

-Subscription levels are how you group members together to grant them access to restricted content.
-These are configured in Restrict > Subscription Levels.
-Some sites may only need a single subscription level, while others may have numerous.
+Membership levels are how you group members together to grant them access to restricted content.
+These are configured in Restrict > Membership Levels.
+Some sites may only need a single membership level, while others may have numerous.
 It's totally up to you!
 Each level can have its own price, duration, access level, and role.
 How many you need depends on your business model and offerings.

 5) Restricting site content